A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Methods

 In the adaptive 2$^{nd}$ Stage, an RL agent is employed to optimize the sensing time and control phase for estimating the magnetic field within a subrange centered around the value obtained from the 1$^{st}$ Stage.
 This subrange is defined as an interval with a width slightly greater than twice the estimated error.
-While a narrower range reduces the RL agent’s learning complexity, it raises the concern that the true value of the magnetic field may fall off the range.
-To balance the learning complexity and estimation accuracy, federated learning is employed during the offline training of the RL agent, enabling it to generalize effectively across all possible subranges.
-The details of the federated RL agent training process are provided in Supplementary Methods II.
+However, training a single RL agent over a broad and complex domain presents a challenging optimization task, particularly when using function approximates such as deep neural networks.
+This often results in slower learning, reduced stability, and increased susceptibility to local minima.
+By decomposing the global task into a set of simpler, localized sub-problems during the offline training phase, federated learning allows each local agent to optimize within a narrower and smoother loss landscape, facilitate faster convergence and improved solution quality while obtaining a global agent to generalize effectively across all possible subranges.
+The details of the federated RL agent training process are provided in Supplementary Section 2 of the Supplemental document.
 Specifically, a key input to the federated RL agent is the posterior distribution of the estimated magnetic field, which is approximated using a particle filter.
-The posterior distribution \( p(\omega \mid \vec{\mu}^{(k)}) \) is represented using a particle filter consisting of \( P \) weighted particles \( \{\omega_p\}_{p=1}^{P} \), uniformly distributed over a specified subrange of the magnetic field.
-During the online inference phase, particles are sampled within the interval \( \left(\hat{\omega} - \frac{\Delta}{2}, \hat{\omega} + \frac{\Delta}{2}\right) \), where \( \hat{\omega} \) denotes the estimation value obtained from the 1$^{st}$ Stage.
-In the offline training phase, each local RL agent corresponds to a fixed subrange \( \left(n\Delta, (n+1)\Delta\right) \), where \( \Delta = {\omega_{\text{max}}}/{N} \) and \( N \) is the total number of RL agents.
-Initially, all particles $\omega_p$'s are assigned uniform weights \( a_p = {1}/{P} \).
-The posterior distribution \( p(\omega \mid \vec{\mu}^{(k)}) \) is approximated as a discrete sum of a $\delta$-function:

-where \( \vec{\mu}^{(k)} \) denotes the sequence of measurement outcomes up to the \( k \)-th Ramsey experiment.
+The posterior distribution \( p(\omega \mid \vec{\mu}^{(k)}) \) is represented using a particle filter, where \( \vec{\mu}^{(k)} \) denotes the sequence of measurement outcomes up to the \( k \)-th Ramsey experiment.
 According to Bayes' theorem, the posterior is recursively updated via